 Every choice we make is the opportunity we take.

 “An arrow can only be shot forward by pulling it backward.
-When life is dragging you down with difficulties, it means it's going to launch you into something great, so just focus, and keep aiming.”Unknown
+When life is dragging you down with difficulties, it means it's going to launch you into something great, so just focus, and keep aiming.”

+~Unknown